anshuraj0123/anshutask/README.md

 terraform apply

-** we can modify the variables as per the requirements in terraform.tfvars
+** we can modify the input values of variables as per the requirements in terraform.tfvars